top of page

 A Journey from Adversity to Inspiration

 Frederick's personal journey is as inspiring as his professional one.
 Once a homeless teen, he was uplifted by a stranger's act of kindness, when a minister took him off the streets until he was old enough to join the U.S. Navy.
-This experience birthed Shelton & Steele's motto: “All ships rise with the tide.
-We shall not endeavor to have the largest ship.
-We will be the tide.”
-A testament to his belief in collective growth and giving back.
+This experience birthed Shelton & Steele's corporate motto:

 Beyond the Boardroom

-league tennis player, who has competed multiple times in the
+Frederick is an avid league tennis player, who has competed

-USTA State, Sectional and National Championships.
+multiple times in the USTA State, Sectional and National

 comedian at iconic venues like The Comedy Store and the